 |4–8 years old||1–1.5 cups|

 - 1 small apple

 - 8 large strawberries

-Dried fruit contains more sugar than it does in fresh or frozen form.
-For example, one-half of a cup of dried fruit is equivalent to 1 cup of fruit in any other form.
+Dried fruit contains more sugar than fresh or frozen fruit.
+For example, half a cup of dried fruit has an equivalent amount of sugar to 1 cup of fruit in any other form.